senzing-garage/sz-sdk-java/Migration.md

 ## Say Goodbye to JSON-formatted Input Parameters

 Another side-effect of the version 3.x SDK's mirroing of the native C SDK was that multi-valued parameters were often represented as JSON `String` values.
-Some examples of functions were such parameters existed are:
+Some examples of functions where such parameters existed are:

 - `G2Engine.findPathExcludingByEntityID(...)`